-Can Trump bypass the Senate to ram through controversial nominees like Matt Gaetz?
+Can Trump bypass the Senate to ram through controversial nominees?

 Why We Wrote This

 The U.S. Senate has always voted on whether to confirm a president’s nominees for major posts.
 It’s a key check on presidential power.
-President-elect Trump’s allies think they may have a work-around.
+President-elect Donald Trump’s allies think they may have a work-around.

 Some of Mr. Trump’s allies are arguing that an obscure clause of the Constitution could empower him to force the Senate to go out of session – without senators’ consent – in order to ram through his most polarizing picks for top offices.

-That could let him put his most controversial nominees at the head of powerful agencies – like Matt Gaetz for attorney general or Tulsi Gabbard for director of national intelligence – without any say from senators.
+That could let him put his most controversial nominees at the head of powerful agencies – like Tulsi Gabbard for director of national intelligence or Robert F. Kennedy Jr. for secretary of health and human services – without any say from senators.

 Some Senate Republicans have downplayed the prospect.

-Note: Editor’s note: This story was updated Nov.
-21, the day of original publication, to reflect news developments.